fsevent/xtcutil/FORMAT.md

 If [[0, edgeA], [1, edgeB]] is specified and the state of the part enables this path, a train can pass from edgeA's node0 to edgeA's node1 (same as edgeB's node1) via edgeA and from edgeB's node1 to edgeB's node0 via edgeB.

+## intra-part-connection object

+A intra-part-connection represents a connection in a part.
+A intra-part-connection has following members.

+- type: "intra-part-connection"
+- node: NNAME           # the name of the node shared by edge1 and edge2
+- part: "T#{INDEX}"     # the name of the part which consists edge1 and edge2
+- state: STRING         # the name of the state which makes this connection usable
+- startindex1: 0 or 1   # start index of edge1 which specifies the start point
+- edge1: ENAME          # first edge
+- endindex1: 0 or 1     # end index of edge1 which specifies the shared node
+- startindex2: 0 or 1   # start index of edge2 which specifies the shared node
+- edge2: ENAME          # second edge
+- endindex2: 0 or 1     # end index of edge2 which specifies end point

+A intra-part-connection means that train can run from edge1 to edge2 via the node NNAME when the part "T#{INDEX}" is in the specified state. edge1 and edge2 belong to the part "T#{INDEX}".

+## inter-part-connection object

+A inter-part-connection represents a connection between two parts.
+A inter-part-connection has following members.

+- type: "inter-part-connection"
+- node: NNAME           # the name of the node shared by edge1 and edge2
+- part1: "T#{INDEX}"    # the part name which contains edge1
+- part2: "T#{INDEX}"    # the part name which contains edge2
+- state1: STRING        # the part1 state which makes this connection usable
+- state2: STRING        # the part2 state which makes this connection usable
+- startindex1: 0 or 1   # start index of edge1 which specifies the start point
+- edge1: ENAME          # first edge
+- endindex1: 0 or 1     # end index of edge1 which specifies the shared node
+- startindex2: 0 or 1   # start index of edge2 which specifies the shared node
+- edge2: ENAME          # second edge
+- endindex2: 0 or 1     # end index of edge2 which specifies end point

+A inter-part-connection means that train can run from edge1 to edge2 via the node NNAME when part1 is in state1 and part2 is in state2. edge1 belong to part1. edge2 belong to part2.